slatedocs/slate/source/index.md

 # Authentication

-Authentication is done via the API key which you can find in [Settings -> Company Settings -> API Key](https://app.recruiterbox.com/app/#settings/api-key/)
+Authentication is done via the API key which you can find in [Settings -> Advanced Settings -> API Key](https://app.recruiterbox.com/app/#settings/api-key/)

 Requests are authenticated using [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your API key as the basic auth username.
 You do not need to provide a password.